PaulTiffany/paleae/PHILOSOPHY.md

 Structured data beats clever formatting.
 JSON is universal, parseable, and future-proof.
 JSONL handles large repositories gracefully and streams naturally.
 Both formats work everywhere, with everything.

 Human-readable is important, but machine-parseable is essential.
+See the [Output Format](paleae.wiki/Output-Format.md) guide for details.

 ### Why Regex Patterns Instead of Globs?

 Power users need precision.
 While `.paleaeignore` uses familiar glob syntax, the CLI accepts regex patterns for maximum flexibility.
 This dual approach serves both casual users and power users without compromise.
+This is explained in the [Configuration](paleae.wiki/Configuration.md) guide.

 ### Why SHA-256 Hashes?